Ba'athist Syria: 1966 coup

-Under the Assad family (1971–2024)
+Under the Assad family (1970–2024)

-Hafez al-Assad (1971–2000)
+Hafez al-Assad (1970–2000)

 Hafez al-Assad, president of Syria from 1971 until his death in 2000, built a strong military dictatorship.

 The power struggle culminated in the November 1970 Syrian Corrective Revolution, a bloodless military coup that removed Jadid and installed Hafez al-Assad as the strongman of the government.
-General Hafez al-Assad launched series of huge reforms and transformed a neo-Ba'athist party state into a dictatorship frequently described as totalitarian, marked by his pervasive grip on the party, armed forces, secret police, media, education sector, religious and cultural spheres, urban planning, economic activity, and all aspects of civil society.
+General Hafez al-Assad became prime minister, and was elected president in March 1971.
+He launched series of huge reforms and transformed a neo-Ba'athist party state into a dictatorship frequently described as totalitarian, marked by his pervasive grip on the party, armed forces, secret police, media, education sector, religious and cultural spheres, urban planning, economic activity, and all aspects of civil society.
+Alternatively, however, it has been argued that this system was merely authoritarian, since, despite the monopolization of politics and high levels of political repression, this dictatorship did not seek to transform the society in accordance with the image of a "new man" (set by the Western theories of totalitarianism as an important attribute) and total control of the behaviour of the populace which generally had to abstain from politics instead.
 Embedding a system based on sectarian patronage, Hafez assigned Alawite loyalists to key posts in the military forces, bureaucracy, intelligence and the ruling elite; establishing an Alawite minority rule to consolidate power within his family.
-A cult of personality revolving around Hafez and his family became a core tenet of Assadist ideology, which espoused that Assad dynasty was destined to rule perennially.
+The cult of personality became a core tenet of Assadist ideology, which espoused that Assad dynasty was destined to rule perennially.

-When Hafez al-Assad came to power in 1971 with the Corrective Revolution, the army began to modernize and change.
+When Hafez al-Assad came to power, the army began to modernize and change.
 In the first 10 years of Assad's rule, the army increased by 162%, and by 264% by 2000.
 At one point, 70% of the country's budget went only to the army.
 On 6 October 1973, Syria and Egypt initiated the Yom Kippur War against Israel.
 The Israel Defense Forces reversed the initial Syrian gains and pushed deeper into Syrian territory.
 The village of Quneitra was largely destroyed by the Israeli army.
 After this, a war of attrition began, which lasted until the end of May 1974.
 In the late 1970s, an Islamist uprising by the Muslim Brotherhood was aimed against the government.
 Islamists attacked civilians and off-duty military personnel, leading security forces to also kill civilians in retaliatory strikes.
 The uprising had reached its climax in the 1982 Hama massacre, when more than 40,000 people were killed by Syrian military troops and Ba'athist paramilitaries.
 It has been described as the "single deadliest act" of violence perpetrated by any state upon its own population in modern Arab history.
 After the uprising the government resumed its version of militaristic Leninism, repealing liberalization introduced when Assad came to power.
 In 1980, the Assad government passed Law No. 49, that prohibited any activity of the Muslim Brotherhood in Syria.